API reference

 Responses

-A response from the Hotpot API will be a JSON body with three possible fields:
+A response from the Hotpot API contains a JSON body with three possible fields:

-• hotpot_request_id: For asynchronous requests, this is the ID you will use to check the status of your request.
+: For asynchronous requests, this is used to check the request status.response

-• response: For successful requests, the relevant information will be here, e.g. delivery status of a page, a message telling you your request is queued for processing, and the like.
+: For successful requests, the relevant information is here.
+For example, delivery status of a page, a message telling you your request is queued for processing, and the like.error